 Choi’s expertise adds to a multidisciplinary team of spine surgeons at UConn Health.

-“The recruitment of his talent and clinical expertise buttresses the vision of our comprehensive spine program,” says Dr. Hilary Onyiuke, chief of UConn Health’s Comprehensive Spine Center.
+“The recruitment of his talent and clinical expertise buttresses the vision of our comprehensive spine program,” says Dr. Hilary Onyiuke, director of UConn Health’s Comprehensive Spine Center.